 This gesture has been proven to increase the tip customers use by as much as 14% – and when the item is implied to be a special reward (“For you nice people, here’s an extra mint”), the tip increases by 23%.

-Reciprocity can be particularly dangerous in a cyber security context because it shows how rarely we think about the motives behind supposedly generous acts – or, if we aware of them, how we stick to our social obligations anyway.
+Reciprocity can be particularly dangerous from a cyber security perspective because it shows how rarely we think about the motives behind supposedly generous acts – or, if we aware of them, how we stick to our social obligations anyway.

 For example, when British Airways announced that it would be cutting back on its London–New York Concorde service due to a lack of customers, ticket sales jumped.

 Nothing about the service had changed, nor had the price dropped.
 British Airways hadn’t reinforced the benefits of flying by Concorde or announced that it would be stopping the service altogether.

 But what it did was imply that the service might not be available in the future.

 This technique can also be seen when organisations market their product as “while stocks last”.
 The aim is to create a sense of urgency, forcing people to act now for fear of missing out.

 You’ll also see it in scams that offer similarly great deals.
 Victims rush to make their purchase assuming the deal won’t be there if they wait too long.